-A feeling of tightness or stiffness in the knee can occur as a result of overuse, injury, or age-related wear and tear.
+A feeling of tightness or stiffness in the knee may feel painful, but some people experience knee tightness with no pain.
+It can occur as a result of overuse, injury, or age-related wear and tear.

 This article outlines some common causes of tightness in the knee and their associated symptoms.
 It also provides some treatment options for alleviating tightness in the knee.

 Below are some common causes of tightness in the knee.

 The menisci are two crescent shaped pads of cartilage inside the knee joint.
 They help cushion the knee joint and allow smooth and flexible movement of the knee.

 Injuries or tears to the menisci can happen during sport or as a result of general wear and tear.

 - pain, swelling, or tenderness around the knee

 - a feeling that the knee locks, gets stuck, or does not fully straighten